How the Department of Labor creates these projections

 Step 4: Estimate job openings

-Job openings for an occupation result from both job growth and replacements of workers who leave.
+Job openings for an occupation result from both job growth and occupational separations.
 An occupation’s growth openings are equal to its positive change over the projection period.
-Estimates of replacement openings use a combination of Bureau of Labor Statistics formulas and formulas derived from an analysis of historical ODB data.
+Estimates of separation openings are based on rates provide by the Bureau of Labor Statistics that account for labor force exits and occupational transfers.

 1/ Estimates and projections do not include self-employed workers, private household workers, most agricultural workers and fishermen, and others who are not covered by the state’s unemployment insurance program.